rcorseri/romaincorseri/README.md

 # Romain Corseri

-Senior Data Scientist, currenlty in a consulting role for development of RAG, agent harness and evaluation framework.
+Senior Data Scientist, currently in a consulting role for development of RAG, agent harness and evaluation framework.
 Currently at CEGAL AS.

 - Github: https://github.com/rcorseri